 We may make automated decisions to end some time-limited discounts, exemptions and processing new direct debit mandate, and to assist with income recovery (recovery of unpaid council tax).
 You have the same rights of appeal as when an officer makes a decision.

-The Council has a duty to protect the public funds it administers and may use the information you have provided or share it with other bodies for the purpose of preventing and detecting fraud.
-This includes participation in the Cabinet Office.
+The council has a duty to protect the public funds it administers and may use the information you have provided or share it with other bodies for the purpose of preventing and detecting fraud.
+This includes participation with the Cabinet Office.

 The Office for National Statistics (ONS) Council Tax data

 Council Tax is a key source for statistics on household incomes and inequalities.
 For example, Council Tax is one of the most important direct taxes that feeds into National Statistics on the Effect of Taxes and Benefits on households.
 Currently, these statistics are based on survey data, which are subject to measurement error and missing information (particularly for Council Tax).

 Providing the ONS with administrative data on Council Tax significantly improves the quality of the statistics, and reduces the burden on survey respondents.
 These statistics are key for developing national policies aimed at combatting poverty and improving standards of living.

 The council shares the following personal data with the ONS:

 - Address (personal or for business rates business address)